Junior Saturday Clubs

 The club has 8 Oppies; 10 Toppers; 4 RS Fevas and 4 Lasers for use during Saturday Clubs, this is not sufficient to meet demand so if you have your own Topper or Feva please use it to ensure that everyone gets a sail.
 More information on the club boats can be found here.

-For those aged 6 to 10 we use Oppies, from 10 onwards we use mainly Toppers.
-As they grow in experience older sailors may progress to using the RS Fevas, Laser 4.7 and Radials.
+For those aged 6 to 10 we use Oppies, at 10 we move into Toppers.
+As children grow in experience they may progress to using the RS Fevas, Laser 4.7 and Radials.

 Any child under 10 years old attending a Club event, including Junior events must be accompanied by a parent or guardian or an adult nominated by them, who will be responsible for the safety and welfare of the child throughout the whole time the child is on Club premises.
-Below our rough session guide, age and length of time in groups may vary according to numbers and ability.
+Our session guide below will help you decide on the correct session based on a child's age and ability.
+Sessions may vary depending on weather conditions and the number and experience of those booked on.

 What goes on?

-In the mornings there are sessions in the various classes of boat, see below.
+In the mornings there are sessions in Oppies and Toppers, see below.

-In the afternoons there are sessions in the various classes of boat, see below.
+In the afternoons there are sessions in Oppies, Toppers and Fevas, see below.

 Oppies - for Beginners & Improvers (6 to 10 years)

-- OPPIES PM – 14:00 to 16:00 (this group put the boats away).
-This session is for all comers, coming off the water at 15:30, derig and cleared away by 16:00.
+- OPPIES PM – 13:30 to 16:00 (this group put the boats away).
+This session is for all comers, coming off the water no later than 15:30, derig and cleared away by 16:00.
 Parents are asked to help clear away, please ask the instructor how you can help.

 Toppers - Which session is for you?